KDE/digikam-doc/asset_management/organize_find.rst

 The organization should be simple, unified and scalable, and it should be independent of the storage medium on which you host them.
 In others words, the folders organization must be the physical information layout.
 Do not make the folders too small, several thousand images in one folder is not too much to ask for, but keep them small enough so that they can fit into a backup medium like a DVD or a Blue Ray.
 Remember that the archive will grow all the time!
 The concrete type of structure depends on your use case of course: Lets take a simple yet frequent example: you are a casual photographer taking pictures of your private life, your family, holidays and so on.
 It could be efficient to create a structure based on years plus some holiday and export containers.
 It could look like this:

     2006
     2007
     2008
     Holidays
     - A
     - B
     - C
     Export
     Fun stuff

 Maybe you'll be happy with this structure.
 Holiday pictures can be quickly found by its location (unless you go to the same place every year), the rest will be organized by date.
-If you shoot enough pictures you want to create sub folders below the years as months e.g. 2008-01, 2008-02 etc. 'Export' would be a container for images to print or to put onto a website.
+If you shoot enough pictures you want to create sub folders below the years as months e.g. 2008-01, 2008-02 etc. *Export* would be a container for images to print or to put onto a website.

 The more professional photographer will have very different needs as there will be versions of photographs, archives, workflows, a constant influx of images of diverging themes, and a large quantity of everything.
 Within 10 year you'll have 95% archives and 5% work space files and you don't want to organize your structure around content.